easyt0re/piecewiseLinearModel/README.md

 the result was a bit unpredictable

-currently, one of the problems was to design both controllers under the same requirements
+~currently, one of the problems was to design both controllers under the same requirements~

+agreed on creating controllers with similar response time, then compare other aspects of the controller like control effort and stuff (20180820)

 another problem seemed to be a implementation problem: there was a unwanted vibration at the initial position